parodos-dev/serverless-workflows-config/docs/main/create-ocp-project/README.md

 namespace where it's installed.
 You'll update this Secret with your environment variable values.

 Run the following command to do so.
-Replace values as necessary:
+Replace the example values with the correct values for your environment:

 ```bash
 export TARGET_NS='sonataflow-infra'